-Opera Talks is a FREE and interactive series presented by the Canadian Opera Company in partnership with the Toronto Public Library.
-Operaphile extraordinaire Wayne Gooding invites you to explore works from the COC’s 2017/2018 season with audio-visual elements and engaging conversation.
+Opera Talks is a FREE series of lectures presented by the Canadian Opera Company in partnership with the Toronto Public Library.
+Margaret Cormier and Wayne Gooding invite you to explore the COC’s 2018/2019 season in this series of engaging conversations.

-Admission: FREE but advanced registration is recommended by calling the Dons Mills branch of the Toronto Public Library at 416-395-5710.
+Admission: FREE but advanced registration is recommended by calling the library branch holding the event.